Improved Analysis of a Max Cut Algorithm Based on Spectral Partitioning

-Lemmas \ref{eigen} and \ref{lemaimportante} imply that if $G$ has a bipartition with at least $1-\varepsilon$ fraction of the total weight being good (`cut'), then we can find a partition into three pieces $V_-,V_{+},V_0$ with recoverable ratio at least $f(\varepsilon)$.
-Previously, Luca Trevisan proved (analyzing Min Uncut) that the same is true for the function $\tilde{f}(\varepsilon) = 1-2\sqrt{\varepsilon}$.
-In Figure \ref{plot1} we can see the relationship between these two bounds.
+\begin{rem} {\rm Lemmas \ref{eigen} and \ref{lemaimportante} imply that if $G$ has a bipartition with at least $1-\varepsilon$ fraction of the total weight being good (`cut'), then we can find a partition into three pieces $V_-,V_0,V_+$ with recoverable ratio at least $f(\varepsilon)$.
+Previously, Trevisan proved, using an application of Cauchy-Schwarz inequality, that the same is true for the function $\tilde{f}(\varepsilon) = 1-2\sqrt{\varepsilon}$.
+In Figure~\ref{fig:plot1} we can see the relationship between these two bounds.
 Note that we always have $f(\varepsilon) \geq \tilde{f}(\varepsilon)$.
-Also, it is worth noting that a random bipartition gives a recoverable ratio of 1/2 in expectation.
-The previous guarantee only beats 1/2 when $\varepsilon<1/16$, the new guarantee implies that the algorithm is better than a random cut for any $\varepsilon < 1/3$.
+Also, it is worth noting that a random bipartition has a recoverable ratio of 1/2 in expectation.
+The previous guarantee $\tilde{f}(\varepsilon)$ beats 1/2 when $\varepsilon<1/16$, while the new guarantee $f(\varepsilon)$ implies that we can do better than a random cut for any $\varepsilon < 1/3$.}

 \end{rem}